USA TODAY logo

 A summary of the key points of this story verified across multiple sources.

-• Longtime Los Angeles Dodgers ace Clayton Kershaw is set to retire after the 2025 season, concluding an illustrious 18-year MLB career spent entirely with the team.
+• This emotional event preceded his announcement to retire at the end of the 2025 season, concluding an illustrious 18-year MLB career spent entirely with the Los Angeles Dodgers.

-• Kershaw's remarkable career includes a 222-96 record, 15 shutouts, and three Cy Young Awards, solidifying his status as one of MLB's most dominant left-handed pitchers.
+• His remarkable career includes a 222-96 record, 15 shutouts, and three Cy Young Awards, solidifying his status as one of MLB's most dominant left-handed pitchers.

 Written by AI using shared reports from